chaoss/grimoirelab-tutorial/basics/quick.md

 And that's it.
-You can now skip the rest of this chapter (although it would be a good idea if you at least browse it, there is useful inforation in it).
+You can now skip the rest of this chapter (although it would be a good idea if you at least browse it, there is useful information in it).

 ### Run in a Docker container {#docker}